#UnityIntheMusicCommunity and #MakingMusicIsAProfession

 Section 2.5.
 Meetings.

 (a) Annual Meeting.
-The annual meeting of the Board of Directors for the election of the officers of the Corporation, and for the transaction of such other business as properly may come before it, shall be held at the place at which the annual meeting of the members of the Corporation shall be held, and shall be held immediately following such meeting.
+The annual meeting of the Board of Directors for the election of the officers of the Corporation, and for the transaction of such other business as properly may come before it, shall be held within one month after the annual meeting of the members of the Corporation.

 (b) Regular Meetings.
 The Board of Directors from time to time may provide by resolution for the holding of such regular meetings as it may determine upon and may fix the time and place of such meetings.

 (c) Special Meetings.
 Special meetings of the Board of Directors may be held at any time and place as determined by the Board.

 Section 2.6.
 Quorum of Directors; Attendance by Telecommunications.
 The presence of a majority of the entire Board of Directors shall constitute a quorum for the transaction of business at any meeting of the directors.
 Participation by one or more directors by means of a web, video or telephone conference or similar communications equipment allowing all persons participating in the Board or committee meeting to hear each other at the same time shall constitute presence at such meeting.

 All Board members are expected to attend all regular Board meetings, unless they have provided written notice to the President at least 48 hours in advance.
 It is expected that Board members will make such a request for only one meeting per year and that all Board members will attend the annual meeting.

 Section 2.7.
 Adjourned Meetings.
 A majority of the Board of Directors present at a meeting, whether or not a quorum is present, may adjourn such meeting to another time and place.
 Notice of the time and place of such adjourned meeting shall be given to directors who were not present at the time of such adjournment.